Opening Range Breakout (ORB) Strategy - Rules, Settings & Trade Examples

 The rules of the ORB strategy are clear and systematic, focusing on bracketing the ‘open’.

-The strategy has various parameters that can be tweaked, such as the width of the opening range, allowance for additional ticks before entering a trade, and the specific time for entering a trade.
+The strategy has various parameters that can be tweaked, such as the time of the opening range, allowance for additional tick buffer outside of the range before entering a trade, and the specific time for entering a trade.
+(5, 15, 30, 60 minutes)

-Using 15 minutes as your opening range is a good place to start.
+Using 15 minutes as your opening range is a good place to start for many traders.
 It’s short enough not to have a huge range play out, yet long enough to avoid the market noise.

 Trading strategy rules for TESLA

-Using 5 minutes is much more aggressive, you are potentially getting a better trade entry on the trend day, but at the cost of getting more chopped up.
+Using 5 minutes is much more aggressive; you are potentially getting a better trade entry on the trend day, but at the cost of getting more chopped up with false signals from the market.

 Trading strategy rules for 5 min ORB